 Car Accidents Result in Catastrophic Injuries

-Victims of auto accidents can suffer a range of injuries from minor bumps and bruises to loss of life depending on the cause, speed, and number of cars involved.
+Victims of auto accidents can suffer injuries from minor bumps and bruises to loss of life depending on the cause, speed, and number of cars involved.

 - Fractured bones.
-Even a minor car accident might result in broken arms, legs, pelvic bones and more.
-Victims often face weeks of rehabilitation services, and in some cases multiple surgeries after they break or fracture a bone.
+Even a minor car accident might result in broken arms, legs, pelvic bones, and more.
+Victims often face weeks of rehabilitation services and, in some cases, multiple surgeries after they break or fracture a bone.
 In serious accidents, victims might also dislocate one or more of their joints.

 - Neck injuries.
 This includes whiplash.

 - Back injuries.
-Depending on the severity of the crash, victims might suffer debilitating back injuries such as herniated discs or cracked vertebrae causing lifelong difficulties with mobility and long-term pain.
+Depending on the severity of the crash, victims might suffer debilitating back injuries such as herniated discs or cracked vertebrae, causing lifelong difficulties with mobility and long-term pain.

 - Spinal cord injuries.
 Although spinal cord injuries are also back injuries, they deserve special attention because of their severity.
-When a car accident bruises or cuts a victim’s spinal cord, they risk loss of bodily functions and partial or complete paralysis.
+When a car accident bruises or cuts a victim’s spinal cord, they risk the loss of bodily functions and partial or complete paralysis.

 - Head injuries.
-Some drivers suffer serious head traumas that might lead to minor concussions, contusions, and traumatic brain injuries in the most severe cases.
+Some drivers suffer severe head traumas that might lead to minor concussions, contusions, and traumatic brain injuries in the most severe cases.
 All these injuries require different recovery times and might lead to a wide array of physical, emotional, and social effects that last a lifetime.

 - Coma and permanent vegetative state.
 The most severe accidents might result in a coma or complete loss of bodily function for accident victims.